 NVR is not involved in the design or creation of any of the development entities from which the Company purchases lots under fixed price purchase agreements.
 The developer's equity holders have the power to direct 100% of the operating activities of the development entity.
 NVR has no voting rights in any of the development entities.
-The sole purpose of the development entity's activities is to generate positive cash flow returns to its equity holders.
+The sole purpose of the development entity's activities is to generate positive cash flow returns for the equity holders.
 Further, NVR does not share in any of the profit or loss generated by the project's development.
 The profits and losses are passed directly to the developer's equity holders.

-Notes to Condensed Consolidated Financial Statements (dollars in thousands) (unaudited)
+Notes to Condensed Consolidated Financial Statements (dollars and shares in thousands) (unaudited)

 The deposit placed by NVR pursuant to the fixed price purchase agreement is deemed to be a variable interest in the respective development entities.
-Those development entities are deemed to be variable interest entities ("VIEs").
-Therefore, the development entities with which NVR enters fixed price purchase agreements, including the joint venture limited liability corporations, as discussed below, are evaluated for possible consolidation by NVR.
+Those development entities are deemed to be variable interest entities ("VIE").
+Therefore, the development entities with which NVR enters into fixed price purchase agreements, including the joint venture limited liability corporations discussed below, are evaluated for possible consolidation by NVR.
 An enterprise must consolidate a VIE when that enterprise has a controlling financial interest in the VIE.
-An enterprise is deemed to have a controlling financial interest if it has i) the power to direct the activities of a VIE that most significantly impact the entity's economic performance, and ii) the obligation to absorb losses of the VIE that could be significant to the VIE.
+An enterprise is deemed to have a controlling financial interest if it has i) the power to direct the activities of a VIE that most significantly impact the entity's economic performance, and ii) the obligation to absorb losses of the VIE that could be significant to the VIE or the rights to receive benefits from the VIE that could be significant to the VIE.

 NVR believes the activities that most significantly impact a development entity's economic performance are the operating activities of the entity.
-Unless and until a development entity completes finished building lots through the development process, with respect to which the development entities' equity investors bear the full risk, the entity does not earn any revenues.
+Unless and until a development entity completes finished building lots through the development process to be able to sell, the process of which the development entities' equity investors bear the full risk, the entity does not earn any revenues.
 The operating development activities are managed solely by the development entity's equity investors.

 The development entities with which NVR contracts to buy finished lots typically select the respective projects, obtain the necessary zoning approvals, obtain the financing required with no support or guarantees from NVR, select who will purchase the finished lots and at what price, and manage the completion of the infrastructure improvements, all for the purpose of generating a cash flow return to the development entity's equity holders and all independent of NVR.
 The Company possesses no more than limited protective legal rights through the purchase agreement in the specific finished lots that it is purchasing, and NVR possesses no participative rights in the development entities.
 Accordingly, NVR does not have the power to direct the activities of a developer that most significantly impact the developer's economic performance.
-For this reason, NVR has concluded that it is not the primary beneficiary of the development entities with which the Company enters fixed price purchase agreements, and therefore, NVR does not consolidate any of these VIEs.
+For this reason, NVR has concluded that it is not the primary beneficiary of the development entities with which the Company enters into fixed price purchase agreements, and therefore, NVR does not consolidate any of these VIEs.